 The College is not aware of any other currently known facts, decisions, or conditions that are expected to have a significant effect on the financial position or results of operations during this upcoming fiscal year.
+The College continues to experience strong enrollments and solid financial positions and expects similar results in the coming fiscal year.

-Contacting Northwest-Shoals Community College Financial Management
+Contacting Northwest Shoals Community College Financial Management